-A practical currency and money guide to travel, living and doing business in Cambodia and the Cambodian riel (KHR).
+Foreign exchange guide to Cambodia and the Cambodian riel

 The official currency of Cambodia (country code: KH) is the Cambodian riel, with symbol ៛ and currency code KHR.